rubenmesserschmidt/blendai-docs/docs/source/features/chat.rst

     - **Reply**: Reply to this response.
 If enabled, your next message will be a reply to this response.
 This is useful for following up on a specific topic.
     - **Copy**: Copy the response to the clipboard.
     - **Info**: Show additional information about the response such as time needed to generate it and quality settings used.
+    - **Attachments**: If BlendAI generated any file like an image or script, its displayed above the response.
+Here you also got the option to delete it.

 .. _chat_popup: